What Is Trainer+

 You will notice that Trainer+ will not let you submit an assessment without a reassessment date entered.
 This is to ensure that follow up with your client happens, and we can do the work for you.
 After selecting a reassessment date and submitting the assessment, Trainer+ will send an email to your client with you cc’d one week before the reassessment is due.
 This way both you and them are informed about your next check in, without you having to worry about it.
 There are more ways to manage client follow up in the sections below.

 Trainer+ lets you manage a variety of different types of client engagement using the Client Status.
-This allows you to get potential clients into the system for follow up and showing them some of the value of training support, while also archiving or deleting clients who you are no longer working with.
+This allows you to get view-only clients into the system for follow up and showing them some of the value of training support, while also archiving or deleting clients who you are no longer working with.

 Changing client status